pbdevpros/Cpp-image-alignment-2dcamera/README.md

 ### Purpose
 The purpose of this tool will be to allow the user, through repeated use of the tool, to take an image of an object and until it aligns horizontally and vertically with the edges of a camera.

-This is a known issue on producion lines where the accuracy of camera measurements depends on camera alignment.
+This is a known issue on production lines (particularly displays) where the accuracy of camera measurements depends on camera alignment.

 The aim of the project is to read in images of an object and tell the user whether the camera is square with the object.
 Conceptually, this is similar to a spirit-level, it will tell the user if an object is tilted to left, right, or up or down.